daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us002/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US002 - Register a Job

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to register a job that a collaborator need to have.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**